-Projects will receive a five point preference if: (1) they are part of the redevelopment of a site formerly owned by the District of Columbia; and (2) the site was awarded to the applicant through a competitive disposition process; and (3) the project is being developed on the site that was awarded.
+Projects will receive a five point preference if: (1) they are part of the redevelopment of a site formerly owned by the District of Columbia; (2) the site was awarded to the applicant through a competitive disposition process; and (3) the project is being developed on the site that was awarded.
 This includes dispositions managed by DHCD's Property Acquisition and Disposition Division (PADD), the Deputy Mayor for Planning and Economic Development (DMPED), and the DCHA, among others.

-Net Zero Energy and Living Green Building Challenge Preference (Maximum 53 Points)
+Green Building (Maximum 3 Points)

 Preference points will be awarded projects that go beyond the minimum threshold Green Building Act requirements and commit to achieving specific certifications defined below.
 Any project claiming this preference must demonstrate the capacity and experience to achieve certification.
 Also, the architectural plans and project budgets (development and operating) submitted in the application must reflect the commitment to certification.
-Maximum points will be awarded to applicants that design and construct their project to achieve either full or petalcertification under Living Building Challenge program, the world's most rigorous building performance standard, Net-Zero Certified or Passive House standards.
+Maximum points will be awarded to applicants that design and construct their project to achieve either Living Building Challenge, Net-Zero Certified or Passive House standards.

-Projects achieving full certification demonstrate a connection to nature and place, net positive energy generation, net-zero water use, healthy and active design, integration of ecologicallyresponsible material, and equitable development strategies.
-A lesser number of points will be awarded to projects that demonstrate that they will meet: (1) 2015 Enterprise Green Communities Criteria (GCC) 5.2b Advanced Certification: Nearing Net Zero.
-All projects and plan to certify with DOE Zero Energy Ready Home, or are pursuing these points also mustincorporate solar photovoltaics in their project and maximize their rooftop generation potentialtoLEED certification at the maximum extent as allowablePlatinum level; or (2) preservation/existing buildings that achieve a HERS index score of 40 or lower than required by District codes and regulationsEnergy Star v.
+A lesser number of points will be awarded to projects that demonstrate that they will meet: (1) 2015 Enterprise Green Communities Criteria (GCC) 5.2b Advanced Certification: Nearing Net Zero and plan to certify with DOE Zero Energy Ready Home, or are pursuing LEED certification at the Platinum level; or (2) preservation/existing buildings that achieve a HERS index score of 40 or lower than required by Energy Star v.
 3.0.

-Extended Use Restriction (Maximum 52 Points)
+Extended Use Restriction (Maximum 2 Points)